sansarip/-gnmap-FalsePositiveHunter/README.md

 # FalsePositiveHunter
-Have you ver wanted to get rid of those pesky ~6500  port false positives from your gnmap file?
+Have you ever wanted to get rid of those pesky ~6500  port false positives from your gnmap file?

 Use this tool to sort through your gnmap file and get rid of potential false positives.